Reinforcement Learning for Charging Optimization of Inhomogeneous Dicke Quantum Batteries: Conclusions

 Across three disordered four-TLS quantum batteries, SAC consistently discovers high-quality charging protocols.
 Under full observability, the agent attains near-optimal terminal ergotropy with low seed-to-seed variability.
 Under partial observability, a clear hierarchy emerges: access to only single-TLS energies ($E_j(t)$) or energies plus first-order averages ($E_j(t) + \langle\hat{\sigma}_\alpha^{(i)}\rangle_t$) lags behind the fully observed baseline, whereas augmenting with second-order correlations ($E_j(t) + \langle\hat{\sigma}_\alpha^{(i)}\rangle_t + \langle \hat{\sigma}_\alpha ^{(i)}\hat{\sigma}_\beta^{(j)}\rangle_t$) recovers most of the gap, reaching 94\%–98\% of the full-state performance depending on the battery parameters.
 Analysis of the learned schedules further shows that effective charging is nonmyopic: the agent modulates the coupling to maximize terminal ergotropy rather than pursuing instantaneous gains, accepting temporary plateaus or declines to achieve superior final outcomes.

-These results establish RL as a practical tool for optimizing fast-charging protocols in inhomogeneous quantum batteries under information constraints and point to several promising extensions: (i) Casting the task explicitly as a partially observable Markov decision process (POMDP) problem and equipping the agent with recurrent architectures would allow the policy to maintain an internal belief over latent quantum states, thereby handling partial observability induced by compressed, experimentally accessible readouts. (ii) Seeking robust fast-charging protocols under per-episode fluctuations of TLS frequencies within specified ranges can improve reliability when device parameters drift between charges.
+These results establish RL as a practical tool for optimizing fast-charging protocols in inhomogeneous quantum batteries under information constraints and point to several promising extensions: (i) Adopting more principled POMDP approaches — for example, equipping the agent with recurrent architectures that use observation histories — could help the policy form an internal belief over latent quantum states, thereby handling partial observability induced by compressed, experimentally accessible readouts. (ii) Seeking robust fast-charging protocols under per-episode fluctuations of TLS frequencies within specified ranges can improve reliability when device parameters drift between charges.
 Together, these extensions would enhance practicality by addressing both information limitations and parameter variability in experimental quantum batteries.